Murder of Benjamin Marconi: Aftermath

 Investigators believed the shooter was targeting police officers in general.
 The shooting took place on the same day as three other attacks against police officers in St. Louis and Gladstone, Missouri, and Sanibel, Florida; these shootings were unrelated to one another and the San Antonio shooting, and resulted in serious but non-fatal injuries.

 At the time of these shootings, there was already an "alarming spike in ambush-style attacks", and the total number of attacks on uniformed officers was reportedly up in 2016.
 This was also the 60th shooting homicide of a police officer in 2016, already representing a significant increase from 2015's total of 41 officers shot and killed.
 San Antonio Police Chief William McManus compared the killing to the recent mass shootings in Dallas, Texas, and Baton Rouge, Louisiana.

-Suspect
+Perpetrator

-Otis Tyrone McKane, aged 31, was identified as the suspected shooter.
+Otis Tyrone McKane, aged 31, was identified as the shooter.
 He was arrested on the day following the shooting, after a massive manhunt, while riding in a car owned by his wife, Christian Chanel Fields, with an unidentified woman and a child sitting inside, on Interstate 10.
-McKane allegedly visited the San Antonio police headquarters and briefly spoke to a clerk four hours before the shooting.
+McKane had visited the San Antonio police headquarters and briefly spoke to a clerk four hours before the shooting.
 He had a criminal record, including a charge of assault causing bodily harm to a spouse, recorded in 2012.
 He married Fields the morning after the shooting, and was arrested later that day.